redpesk-common/sec-gate-fedid-binding/docs/4-running_and_testing.md

 ## Autoload/Autostart

-fedid-binding support an 'autoload', any action in this sections will be tried at binding starup time.
+sec-gate-fedid-binding support an 'autoload', any action in this sections will be tried at binding starup time.
 ```json
   "onload": [
     {